 StopWaste works with cities and communities to focus on upstream activities that target "reduce" and "reuse" in the waste reduction hierarchy.
 Waste prevention strategies not only reduce the amount of waste going to landfills but also prevent embodied emissions in materials by reducing wasteful (excessive or inefficient) material production and consumption.

 The Materials-Climate Nexus

 According to UC Berkeley’s Cool Climate Network, the average carbon footprint of a household in Alameda County is 43 metric tons of carbon dioxide equivalent (CO2e).
-Global climate leaders including the State of California indicate that per capita emissions need to be lower than 2 tons CO2e by 2050.
-About 45% of these emissions are related to materials.
-These activities, such as growing food, making new products, shipping goods to market, the energy we use while consuming goods, and the impacts of discards are referred to as lifecycle, upstream, embedded, or embodied emissions.”
-These are referred to as lifecycle, upstream, embedded, or embodied emissions.
+Global climate leaders including the State of California indicate that per capita emissions need to be lower than two tons CO2e by 2050.
+About 45 percent of these emissions are related to materials.
+These activities, such as growing food, making new products, shipping goods to market, the energy we use while consuming goods, and the impacts of discards are referred to as lifecycle, upstream, embedded, or "embodied emissions."
+Read the Climate Action and Embodied Emissions Topic Brief to learn more about embodied carbon.

 StopWaste’s current projects have a large focus on organics.
 There is significant GHG reduction potential for addressing organic material throughout its lifecycle.

 Composting - StopWaste has promoted backyard and commercial composting for decades.
 More recently, the Mandatory Recycling Ordinance has made commercial compost collection a requirement for businesses and multifamily housing.
 Composting food waste results in about 0.39 tons of CO2e fewer emissions than landfilling.